codyBiem17/codyBiem17/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently transitioning, learning, growing and working with DevOps and Cloud Computing technology
+- 🌱 I’m a Tech Enthusiast, currently transitioning, learning, growing and working with DevOps and Cloud Computing technology

 - Also, a meticulous Frontend developer.
 Experienced with web technologies such as but not limited to HTML/CSS, Boostrap, JavaScript, React, Redux